How to Dehydrate Peas: Easy Steps for Fresh, Frozen & Canned

 Velvety Smooth Pea soup made from dehydrated peas

 Here's a velvety smooth pea soup recipe for you!
-It's one of my dad's favorite soups I make - with a simple secret ingredient!
+It's one of my dad's favorite soups I make - with a secret ingredient that makes all the difference!

 Also, check out our easy-to-make bread here.
-After all, you need to have something to dip in the soup.
+After all, you need to have something to dip in the soup...
+Please visit our recipes page here for more dehydrated food recipes!

 Before You Go...